LeonGeorgi/RudolstadtForiOS/README.md

 ## Special Features
 - Dark mode
+- Search in lists
 - Stage numbers
 - Nearby stages
 - In-app map
 - Save events in-app
 - Warning message for events that overlap with a saved event
 - Rate artists
-- Calculate best possible schedule according to artist rating (shown as recommendations)
+- Calculate the best possible schedule according to artist rating (shown as recommendations)